berzerk0/GitPage/CTFWRITE-SolidState-HTB.md

 No messages for Frank.<br>
-Port 4555 also allowed me to change the passwords for the other users.
+The interface on port 4555 also allowed me to change the passwords for the other users.<br>
 Maybe one of them has something interesting in their inbox?